ChrisGutknecht/inventory_campaigns/README.md

 - ```output_all``` is the essential model holding all unioned combinations mentioned above
 - ```output_enriched``` adds the data sources suggest API, search console and keyword serving status from the account
+- ```output_filtered``` applies where clause filters on the provided additional data to limit the adgroups and keywords to those with reliable search volume.

 The main model flow of combinining, enriching and filtering can be seen here in this dbt graph:
 <img width="458" alt="image" src="https://user-images.githubusercontent.com/6991865/225435848-4112c8f6-e787-400b-8561-148f030cf1f1.png">

+After the ```output_filtered``` model, the marts models branch out into their specific Google Ads entities in the ```bulk_uploads``` subfolder:
+- campaigns, new and status updates
+- adgroups
+- keywords
+- RSAs or responsive search ads
+- DSAs or dynamic search ads (still in progress)
+- assets (formerly ad extensions)

+All subfolders implement the specific bulk upload templates to generate (almost) upload-ready marts models.
+The final marts tables can either be queried from Google Sheets via Connected Sheets or written into Cloud Storage via a Cloud Function

+NOTE that the columns are "almost" upload-ready, as the template expects spaces in the column names, which BigQuery does not allow.
+The column name change is performed by a cloud function seen below as addon.

 ## Is there a documentation website that I can explore?